 What should you do if your Pilot light goes out?

 We highly recommend that you don't touch or try to relight a pilot light if it goes out.
-Contact the Gas Doctor and we'll send over one of our trained service technician to light the pilot.
+Contact the Gas Doctor and we'll send over one of our trained service technicians to light the pilot.